neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-: `number` - block count of target network
+: `number` - block count of the target network

 ##### Example